Matthias1102/tvdb-scraper/README.md

 ## Initial Fetching

-Fetch all regular episodes from the TVDB
+Fetch all regular episodes from the TVDB:
 ```
 ./fetch-railway-romance-episodes.py
 ```
-Fetch all specials from the TVDB
+Fetch all specials from the TVDB:
 ```
 ./fetch-railway-romance-specials.py
 ```
-Merge JSON lists with episodes and specials into one JSON list
+Merge JSON lists with episodes and specials into one JSON list:
 ```
 ./merge_json_lists.py eisenbahn_romantik_tvdb_episodes.json eisenbahn_romantik_tvdb_specials.json eisenbahn_romantik_tvdb_episodes_and_specials.json
 ```
-Merge the csv files as well
+Merge the CSV files as well:
 ```
 cat  eisenbahn_romantik_tvdb_episodes.csv > eisenbahn_romantik_tvdb_episodes_and_specials.csv
 cat  eisenbahn_romantik_tvdb_specials.csv >> eisenbahn_romantik_tvdb_episodes_and_specials.csv
 ```
-Parse the film list from MediathekView and align all episode/special names with the names from the TVDB.
+Parse the film list from MediathekView and align all episode/special names with the names from the TVDB:
 ```
 ./parse_tvdb_film_list.py
 ```